MyPiece

 Modern & traditional

-Birthstone lists have shifted across cultures and centuries — the modern one was standardised by the American jewellers' trade in 1912 and updated since.
-Turquoise & Tanzanite are the modern choices for December.
+Birthstone lists have shifted across cultures and centuries.
+This page follows the Jewelers of America modern U.S. list.
+Turquoise & Tanzanite & Blue Zircon are the modern listed stones for December.
 Turquoise is December's traditional stone; zircon joined the modern list in 1952 and tanzanite in 2002.
+Jewelers of America presents the modern December option as blue zircon.

 The shelf